VirajPatidar/ConFusion-React/README.md

+# ConFusion: Web App for a Restaurant, Developed using React, Reactstrap and Redux

+Topics covered in this section are:

+-   Using Create-react-app
+-   Integrating git, npm and using NodeJs
+-   Integrating various packages

+**Main Task:** Implement a website using React, Reactstrap and Rdux, for the fictional the restaurant "conFusion".

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] (https://github.com/facebook/create-react-app).

 ## Available Scripts